Applying for a secondary school place

 It's important that you also visit the school first before naming it as a preference on your application.
 This is to ensure that the school is suitable to meet your child’s needs.
 Please view school open days and evenings for further information.

 Looked after children (LAC) and previously looked after children (PLAC) in England

 For the purposes of school admissions, a ‘looked after child’ is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.

 For the purposes of school admissions, a ‘previously looked after child’ in England is a child who was previously looked after by a local authority in England but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been looked after.
 Adoption is defined under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption and Children’s

-If you are applying on behalf of a LAC and PLAC in the care of a local authority in England, you must upload the following supporting documents as attachments with your online application before 11.59pm on 31 October 2021:
+If you're applying on behalf of a LAC and PLAC in the care of a local authority in England, you must upload the following supporting documents as attachments with your online application before 11.59pm on 31 October 2022:

 Internationally adopted previously looked after children (IAPLAC)

 For the purposes of school admissions, a child is regarded as IAPLAC if:

 - they have been adopted; and

 - they appear to the admission authority to have previously been in state care outside of England (in the care of or accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society) immediately before they were adopted